emilyduchenne/emilyduchenne.github.io/_posts/2025-01-13-why-is-the-world-ignoring-sudan.md

   - Human Rights
 ---

 Ukraine is stricken by war.
 Gaza faces constant bombardment and near-total devastation.
 Los Angeles, gripped by flames, saw thousands made homeless overnight.
-And the looming spectre of Donald Trump’s return to power, now only days away.
+The looming spectre of Donald Trump’s return to power, now only days away.
 These stories have filled our news channels and For You pages for the last 12 months - and rightly so, critical in keeping the powers that be accountable for their actions, if not right now then at least in the hopefully near future.

 But in a world of constant doomscrolling, Sudan’s anguish barely registers, with scant reporting and laissez-faire attention on the mechanics of a war that is choke-holding the region and its people.